happyworm/learning-git/README.md

 2. Used this command git commit -a to remove the old README
 3. pushed the text for 0 and 1 above.
 NB: This was commit 2nd change.
 4. made this list an ordered list.
 NB: Called this the 4th change to line up commit msgs.
+5. Commands 'git branch development' and 'git checkout development' and changed the file and then 'git commit' and push like 'git push' ie., Without a remote branch name.
+THIS HAD NO EFFECT.
+(Locally though both branches seemed to note that the readme.md file had changed.)
+6. Command 'git push origin development'.
+CREATED REMOTE development BRANCH, BUT FILES WHERE OLD.
+7. Command 'git commit -a' while still in local development branch.
+Then 'git push origin development'